enisdenjo/graphql-yoga-nestjs/BREAKING_CHANGES.md

 - Optional federation drivers have been moved to `@graphql-yoga/nestjs/lib/federation`
 - `@apollo/gateway` `@envelop/apollo-federation` are optional peer dependencies and have to be installed if federation drivers are used
+- `installSubscriptionHandlers` driver option has been dropped, please use the `subscriptions` option